Starts

 Livestream available for registered online attendees only

 Public meetings are an important part of democracy, but they are not always well-attended.
 Creating localised and real-time agenda alerts allows people to be engaged, informed citizens.
-Learn how one indigenous nation is employing natural language processing to uphold sovereignty and rights in the 21st century.
+Learn how one Indigenous nation is employing natural language processing to uphold sovereignty and rights in the 21st century.

 See session detail